SimVascular/svFSIplus/tests/cases/cmm/pipe_3d/README.md

 3. Start CMM simulation with the intial pressure and velocity fields from the rigid wall simulation and the intial displacement field given by 2a or the presstress field by 2b.

-## Rigid Wall Simulation (Step 1)
+## Step 1: Rigid Wall Simulation

 A python script (calcMeanPressTrac.py) is available in the rigid wall solution folder to obtain a mean pressure/traction on the wall used for **Setp 2**.

-## Inflation (Step 2)
+## Step2: Inflation

-Four settings in the input file need closer attention when performing inflation step for CMM:
+Four settings in the input file need closer attention when performing inflation step for CMM

 ### (I) Load mesh as shell surface

-The inflation step is performed on the wall set as a shell,
+The inflation step is performed on the wall set as a shell

 ```
 <Add_mesh name="wall">